hrytkone/AMPT-production/README.md

     * submit.sh
         * used to submit jobs, run ./submit.sh -h to see what input arguments need to be given
     * run
-        * script where AMPT and run macro are run
+        * script where AMPT and ROOT macro are run
+        * change here which ROOT macro you want to use!
     * AmptToNTuple.C
         * ROOT macro that creates TNtuple from AMPT output file
+    * AmptToTTree.C
+        * ROOT macro that creates TTree from AMPT output file